 375 Thus, as Krisch observed, foreign governments and exporters should have been allowed to comment on US environmental, 'turtle-protecting' legislation that applied extraterritorially to foreign fishermen harvesting shrimp (N Krisch, 'The Decay of Consent: International Law in an Age of Global Public Goods', (2014) 108 AJIL 1, 33).
-This legislation, which was effectively protecting a global environmental interest, was successfully challenged before the World Trade Organization (WTO Appellate Body Report on US - Import Prohibition of Certain Shrimp and Shrimp Products, WT/DS58/AB/R (October 12, 1998) (Shrimp/Turtle Case)).
-After the WTO Panel and Appellate Body reviewed the US extraterritorial assertions, the US changed its legal procedures to 'better to assure due process review of the situations and concerns of these countries and their traders' (G Shaffer, 'International Law and Global Public Goods in a Legal Pluralist World', 23 (2012) EJIL 669, 688).
+This legislation, which was effectively protecting a global environmental interest, was successfully challenged before the World Trade Organization WTO: Import Prohibition of Certain Shrimp and Shrimp Products - Report of the Appellate Body (October 12, 1998) WT/DS58/AB/R).
+After the WTO Panel and Appellate Body reviewed the US extraterritorial assertions, the US changed its legal procedures to 'better to assure due process review of the situations and concerns of these countries and their traders' (G Shaffer, 'International Law and Global Public Goods in a Legal Pluralist World', (2012) 23 EJIL 669, 688).